kike0527/Predicting-Movie-Ratings-on-MovieLens/README.md

     * Using word embedding techniques over the given features (if we used them) such as clustering words on a pre-trained model (GloVe word embedding, for instance) may require up to 30GB of free memory just to extract and apply the mapping to the words presen on tags.

 * By binarysing data, we're not dealing with unbalanced classes.
 Instead, we have a very uniformely distribution between 0 & 1 classes, with 50% & 50% respectively.
-* Note how the BMF method gets any prediction by using elementwise multiplication from the corresponding embeddings (feature matrices) and then sum to get the prediction $u_i m_j$.
-This avoids creating the dense matrix $U \times M^T$, hugely saving space allocation and processing requirements.
+* Note how the BMF method gets any prediction by using elementwise multiplication from the corresponding embeddings (feature matrices) and then sum to get the prediction u_i x m_j.
+This avoids creating the dense matrix U x M^T, hugely saving space allocation and processing requirements.

 ### Future work (if time is given)